racket/racket/racket/src/thread/README.txt

 has been exited, but the thread isn't supposed to be running anymore, and it's on its way to being descheduled.
-In those places, it's important to use `end-atomic/no-barrier-exit`, so that the continaution isn't moved to the future for a parallel thread (where the running coroutine thread is part of the implementation of a parallel thread).
+In those places, it's important to use `end-atomic/no-barrier-exit`, so that the continuation isn't moved to the future for a parallel thread (where the running coroutine thread is part of the implementation of a parallel thread).
 See "Parallel Threads" below.